 Despite the inherent opportunity for reduction of risk for disease and death that methadone provides, most users continue using other narcotics while on it.
 Others hawk their take home supply, and get heroin instead.

-Ex-user, Gipporati found methadone to be a convenient supplement to her smack habit.
-It once enabled her to take an overseas vacation, other times she would water down her take-home supply and sell it to get the real thing.
+Ex-user, Ricci found methadone to be a convenient supplement to her smack habit.
+It once enabled her to take an overseas vacation with her family without suffering withdrawals.
+Other times she would water down her take-home supply and sell it to get the real thing.

 Even those who are completely opposed to methadone maintenance can find merits in special circumstances — for pregnant women, methadone protects the fetus from repeated withdrawal.